Scalingo/documentation/src/_posts/databases/postgresql/2000-01-01-upgrading.md

 #### For Business Plans

 1. The entire cluster is stopped.
 The database is unreachable.
-2. A new primary instance is booted with the targeted version.
-3. `pg_upgrade` is executed on this new primary instance.
+2. `pg_upgrade` is executed on the data.
-4. The new primary instance is restarted.
+3. The primary instance is restarted with the targeted version.
 The database is reachable again and the application can use it normally.
-5. The `ANALYZE` SQL command is executed against the database to build up PostgreSQL® statistics.
+4. The `ANALYZE` SQL command is executed against the database to build up PostgreSQL® statistics.
 PostgreSQL® uses these statistics to determine the most efficient execution plans for queries.
-6. The application is restarted to ensure proper connections.
+5. The application is restarted to ensure proper connections.
 This shouldn't cause any additional downtime.
-7. A base backup is asynchronously done to make [point-in-time recovery]({% post_url databases/postgresql/2000-01-01-backing-up %}#understanding-point-in-time-recovery-backups) available again.
+6. A base backup is asynchronously done to make [point-in-time recovery]({% post_url databases/postgresql/2000-01-01-backing-up %}#understanding-point-in-time-recovery-backups) available again.
-8. The standby instance is rebuilt from scratch, based on the primary instance data.
+7. The standby instance is rebuilt from scratch, based on the primary instance data.
 This means the database lives in a degraded state until the end of the replication process.